Unboxed-Software/solana-course/content/interest-bearing-token.md

 await sendAndConfirmTransaction(connection, mintTransaction, [payer, mintKeypair], undefined);
 ```

-Thats it for the token creation!
+That's it for the token creation!
 Now we can move on and start adding tests.
 ### 5. Establish required accounts

 Inside of `src/index.ts`, the starting code already has some values related to the creation of the interest bearing token.